Bookmarks

 Available supplementary data: A synthetic version of thromboembolic events dataset including data pre-processing, synthetising, and post-process steps.

-Available supplementary support: PIONEER can also offer analytics, model build, validation & refinement A.I.
-Data partner support for ETL (extract, transform & load) process, Clinical expertise, Patient & end-user access, Purchaser access, Regulatory requirements, Data-driven trials, “fast screen” services.
+Available supplementary support: PIONEER can also offer analytics, model build, validation & refinement; A.I.; Data partner support for ETL (extract, transform & load) process, Clinical expertise, Patient & end-user access, Purchaser access, Regulatory requirements, Data-driven trials, “fast screen” services.

 This research is supported by the National Institute for Health and Care Research (NIHR) Midlands Patient Safety Research Collaboration (PSRC).